 Mod Scenes Then:

 In 2015, Steven and Sara Hall invested their entire life savings to launch Mod Scenes.
 They knew their obedience would result in serving the Church well.
 Like many other great companies, they started their venture out of their garage.
 Steven, with the help of Sara, traveled across the country to set up and man trade show booths in-between working his full-time job.
 Sara, Steven, and their son Dorian spent many evenings counting and bagging bolts and wingnuts to ship out.
-As the company grew from the diligent work the Hall family had done, they brought on Christopher Filippelli to assist with manufacturing and fulfillment.
-The three of them, along with some great friends managed to continually improve the systems within Mod Scenes.
+The company grew from the diligent work the Hall family had done.
+They along with some great friends, managed to continually improve the systems within Mod Scenes.

 Within 18 months of forming the company, Mod Scenes had outgrown the family’s garage and moved into a small shop in Norman, OK.
 Around this same time, Steven got the opportunity to pitch a new line of scenic to one of the largest event suppliers in the country.
 Shortly after the successful pitch, Mod Scenes moved into a new location in Norman.
 Within 2 months of moving into the new space, Mod Scenes shipped over 10,000 parts across the country as part of large scenic launch for this multi-million dollar scenic provider.
 As the company grew, Mod Scenes brought on additional capabilities to meet our client’s needs.
 During this growth, the team at Mod Scenes continued to put those they serve first.